kanathipkuji/creative-programming-project/easy/204_count_primes.md

 ## Solution: Sieve of Eratosthenes
 ### Language: Python 3

 The code below uses the sieve of Eratosthenes to screen out non-prime numbers.
-Note that we only need to screen those numbers until \sqrt(n).
+Note that we only need to screen those numbers until $\sqrt{n}$.

 ```python3
 class Solution: